How Many DBAs Can an LLC Have: Everything You Need to Know

 Not only can tax time become more complex, but multiple DBAs can increase liability concerns.
 For example, a major loss within one DBA could be catastrophic for the other.
 Worst case, if an LLC operates as two DBAs, failure of one could result in the company loses both businesses.

 If you need help determining how many DBAs an LLC can have, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.